microsoft/ComplianceCxE/docs/notes/mig/adpscp.md

 * Scope reporting – Similar to policy reporting, can also view a report of all the changes that happen to user, site and group scopes.

-Not registered? slots are available, and you can nominate your test tenant via this [link](https://aka.ms/MIPC/AdaptiveScopes-Preview)
+Not registered?
+Slots are available!
+Review the steps to join our Private Preview ring [here](https://aka.ms/MIPC/JoinPreviews), then fill out this form to nominate your test tenant at [link](https://aka.ms/MIPC/AdaptiveScopes-Preview)

 Looking forward to hearing from you.